Murtaza-Yaqubi/Yaqubi-MADA-project/README.md

 Includes scripts for data cleaning, transformation, and processing.
 This is where the raw data is converted into a form ready for analysis.

+-   full_code:

+This folder contains a single, comprehensive Quarto script that combines all steps of the data analysis pipeline into one document.

 ### data:

 Contains all data files relevant to the project, divided into: